Skip to content

 The re-ranker runs as a standalone reranker-service — analogous to the embedding service:

-• No PyTorch in the container — only ONNX Runtime and the Hugging Face tokenizer
+• No PyTorch in the container — only Open Neural Network Exchange (ONNX) Runtime and the Hugging Face tokenizer

 • Multi-stage Dockerfile: model download and ONNX export in a cached build stage; the runtime image remains lean